spicysoft/jp-www-gitlab-com/source/direction/plan/design_management/index.html.md

 24M / 8 = 3M designers worldwide

-If we achieved signing up all of these designers for GitLab, our TAM would be $684M on Premium and $3.6B on Ultimate.
+If we achieved signing up all of these designers for GitLab, our CSM would be $684M on Premium and $3.6B on Ultimate.

 ### Growth of other tools